Relationship Between Causes of Amputation with Anxiety and Depression

 Amputation, Anxiety, Causes, Depression, TraumaticAbstract

-Materials and Methods: Three Main Rehabilitation Centers from Quetta, were involved in 3 month’s cross-sectional research.
+Methodology: Three Main Rehabilitation Centers from Quetta, were involved in 3 month’s cross-sectional research.
 54 subjects were included in this research.
-Inclusion Criteria was “newly amputees to 10years’ time since an amputation, amputees with nonpsychiatric history & background, “Upper & lower limb uni-lateral amputees.
+Inclusion Criteria was “newly amputees to 10years’ time since an amputation, amputees with no psychiatric illness previously, “Upper & lower limb uni-lateral amputees.
 Exclusion Criteria was amputation because of congenital malformation, amputees from an Afghanistan, amputees with bi-lateral Amputation.
-Adopted structured questionnaire “Hospital Anxiety and Depression Scale†(HADS) was used.
-Chi-square test was done.
+Adopted structured questionnaire “Hospital Anxiety and Depression Scale” (HADS) was used.
+Chi-square test was applied.

 Results: 47 were men while women were 7.
 66.7% amputations were as a consequence of Traumatic injuries whereas 33.3% were as a result of non-traumatic causes.
-Regarding traumatic causes, major was RTA’s with 46.3% (25), while among non-traumatic diabetes stood first (1st) with 24.1%.
-Tumor along with fall were least responsible for amputation (4%) contribution each.
-Chi-square test reveals statistically insignificant relationship between anxiety, depression with different causes of amputation (p value= 0.13, 0.10) respectively.
+Regarding traumatic causes, major was RTA’s with 46.3% (25), while among non-traumatic, diabetes was the most common cause (24.1%).
+Tumor along with fall was less common cause for amputation (4%) contribution each.

 Conclusion: RTA and diabetes were the main reasons of amputation.
-Causes of amputation have an impact on anxiety & depression despite the insignificant relationship.
-Outcomes of this study can also be utilized for prevention planning.
+Causes of amputation have an impact on life of these patients.
+Outcomes of this study can also be utilized for prevention and treatment due to various causes according to their prevalence .

 Published